-So for the rest of the year (or if you can’t access wild garlic, like me) baby spinach with a few added garlic cloves takes the place of wild garlic in this pesto.
-I am sure it is not exactly the same, but makes a good stand-in.
+So for the rest of the year (or if you can't access wild garlic, like me), baby spinach with a few added garlic cloves takes the place of wild garlic in this pesto.
+I am sure it is not exactly the same, but it makes a good stand-in.

-I’ve been dipping this pesto all day crostini-style with small rounds of toasted bread.
+I've been dipping this pesto all day crostini-style with small rounds of toasted bread.
 This is probably very nontraditional, but I even spread it on the end crust of pizza slices.
-You know, that dry part that usually stay without any toppings.
+You know, that dry part that usually stays without any toppings.
+Yeah.
+Delicious.

 I can totally see making myself an amazing sandwich spread with this pesto.
-And over the weekend I plan to experiment with this spinach pesto’s suitability to dress up simple pasta.
-I’ll keep you updated, if it goes well.
+And over the weekend I plan to experiment with this spinach pesto's suitability to dress up simple pasta.
+I'll keep you updated whether or not it goes well.

 - 2 garlic cloves

 - ¼ cup extra-virgin olive oil

 - Place the almonds and garlic in a food processor and whirl until the nuts are coarsely chopped.

 - Add spinach, feta, olive oil and black pepper and pulse into a coarse pesto texture.